hamidrezaghanbari/qzl/README.md

-# AstroZen - Personal Portfolio Website
+# Qazal Kermani - Graphic Designer Portfolio

-AstroZen is a minimalist, accessible and responsive portfolio template for your personal portfolio website.
-It is built with Astro and TailwindCSS.
+A minimalist, accessible and responsive portfolio website for Qazal Kermani, a graphic designer based in Tehran, Iran.
+Built with Astro and TailwindCSS.

 ![zen-og](https://github.com/user-attachments/assets/7a72aaae-6652-4cd0-becc-8e6a3c224993)

 > [!NOTE]
-> The information contained in this template, including names, images, and content, is entirely fictitious and is intended solely to give the design a realistic appearance.
-Any coincidence with real-life people, events, or situations is purely coincidental.
-It is recommended that you replace this information with your own information.
+> This is the personal portfolio website of Qazal Kermani, a graphic designer specializing in visual design, branding, and digital experiences.

 ## 🔥 Features